Skip to content

 How Are Inmate Records in Iowa Created and Stored?

 Iowa inmate records are first created by law enforcement when someone is arrested.
 A RAP sheet is filled out with the suspect's name, address, physical descriptors, and details of their crime.
 Once the person is held in custody, the file begins the paper trail that follows the inmate through the entire prison system.
-As the prisoner is moved to different facilities or takes part in programs, their inmate record is updated to reflect the changes.
-The Iowa Department of Corrections is the agency in charge of maintaining and storing these records.
-They are updated daily and made available for an Iowa offender search through the IDOC website.
+As the prisoner is moved to different facilities or take part in programs, their inmate record is updated to reflect the changes.
+The Iowa Department of Corrections (IDOC), is the agency in charge of maintaining and storing these records.
+They are updated daily and made available for Inmate lookup using the Iowa offender search tool on the IDOC website.

 What Does Iowa's Prison System Look Like?